Geddydukes/Hydra_system/README.md

-# 🐉 Hydra Systems — Explainable AI Infrastructure
+# 🐉 Daedelos Systems — Explainable AI Infrastructure

-**Hydra Systems** is an enterprise platform for building, deploying, and governing **symbolic + LLM hybrid AI systems**.
+**Daedelos Systems** is an enterprise platform for building, deploying, and governing **symbolic + LLM hybrid AI systems**.
 It enables organizations to codify their internal reasoning processes into secure, auditable logic — transforming opaque AI decisions into **transparent, traceable outcomes**.

-Hydra is built atop the **Feather Agent Framework** and uses **Hydra Cloud**, **Feather Runtime**, and **Hydra Connectors** to orchestrate symbolic reasoning, LLM comparison, and reinforcement learning in real-time.
+Daedelos is built atop the **Feather Agent Framework** and uses **Daedelos Cloud**, **Feather Runtime**, and **Daedelos Connectors** to orchestrate symbolic reasoning, LLM comparison, and reinforcement learning in real-time.

 ---

 ## 🧠 Mission

-> **Hydra's mission** is to make enterprise AI explainable, secure, and composable — where every decision can be audited, reasoned about, and improved.
+> **Daedelos's mission** is to make enterprise AI explainable, secure, and composable — where every decision can be audited, reasoned about, and improved.

 Most AI pilots fail because they lack:
 - **Explainability** — Can't understand how decisions are made
 - **Governance** — No oversight or compliance controls
 - **Integration** — Doesn't work with existing systems

-Hydra solves this by combining **symbolic AI** (explicit logic) with **LLM reasoning** (pattern-based inference) inside a unified drag-and-drop environment.
+Daedelos solves this by combining **symbolic AI** (explicit logic) with **LLM reasoning** (pattern-based inference) inside a unified drag-and-drop environment.

 ---